The London Squash & Fitness Club

 What Is Squash?

 squash, though?
 Squash is a racket-based game played by two players (called “singles squash”) or four players (called “doubles squash”).
 The squash court itself is a four-walled room (often times today the back wall will be glass).
 To play, players must use a racket to alternate hitting the ball onto the playable surfaces of the walls of the court.
 A racket is spun to determine the first serve, and then after that players have to hit the ball to the part of the wall above the service line, but below the out line.
 On the way back from the wall, the ball is allowed to hit the floor once before the player hits it back toward the wall.
 The ball can bounce off of the side and back walls as often as necessary, but the only once on the floor.
-That seems

 fairly straightforward, but it gets more complicated when you add in how to score points and keep track of who’s winning.
 There are three systems of scoring in squash, and which one you use depends on how you learned to play squash and how emotionally attached you get to specific scoring systems in small sports organizations.
 The following is a brief although certainly not exhaustive breakdown on each of these systems.